All Products

 Important

-• Each SELECT statement must return the same number of columns.
-The corresponding columns must be in the same order and have the same data type.
+• Each SELECT clause must have the same number of columns, and the corresponding columns must be in the same order and have the same data type.

-• The INTERSECT clause removes duplicate rows from the final result set.
+• The INTERSECT clause returns only distinct rows from the final result set.

 Parameters